If you suffer from pain or weakness in the arm, please Schedule an appointment with one of our orthopedic specialists as soon as possible.

 What is Biceps Tendinitis?

-Orthopedic specialists define Biceps tendinitis as an inflammation in the upper biceps tendon.
+Orthopedic specialists define Biceps tendonitis as an inflammation in the upper biceps tendon.
 This upper biceps tendon helps connect the biceps muscle to the shoulder socket and stabilizes the joint.

 Symptoms of Biceps Tendinitis include pain and weakness in the front of the shoulder.
 Symptoms often resolve with simple rest and medication.
 Only severe cases of Biceps Tendinitis will require surgical intervention by an orthopedic specialist.